Mobile applications, or mobile apps, have a great potential to boost your business because:

 9. Determining mortgage/refinancing rate

-The combination of AI driven mobile chatbots and apps can automate tasks like mortgage/refinancing rate determination for banks.
+The combination of AI-driven mobile chatbots and apps can automate tasks such as determining mortgage and refinancing rates for banks.
 Mortgage chatbots can collect and verify personal information concerning:

 10. Financial assistant

-Deploying wealth management chatbots on mobile apps can streamline providing investment tips for financial institutions.
+Deploying wealth management chatbots on mobile apps can streamline the provision of investment tips for financial institutions.
 For instance IIFL improved user engagement with a mobile app chatbot that provides stock ideas.

-To learn more regarding conversational banking you can read our Conversational Banking: Everything You Need to Know article.
+To learn more about conversational banking, you can read our Conversational Banking: Everything You Need to Know article.

 Insurance use cases